 As a nonpartisan political organization, we offer voters in our communities the opportunity to hear and see candidates respond to their questions in shared spaces.
 Our reputation for being nonpartisan with respect to candidates and political parties has always been a source of strength to the League, a strength we guard zealously.
 It is a cornerstone of our “Making Democracy Work” initiatives to increase citizen engagement.
 If you are willing to maintain the discipline and integrity required for genuine nonpartisan activity and an unyielding commitment to civil discourse, consider volunteering to be trained and apprentice within our Voter Services team.
 To learn more . . .

-Full-time students 16 and older are welcome to become voting members of our League, with no dues required.
+Full-time students 16 to 25 are welcome to become voting members of our League, with no dues required.
 We welcome inquiries about (unpaid) internships and projects that align with our mission to engage our communities.
 In addition, we select and sponsor local high school students for the annual LWVNY Students Inside Albany conference which (pre-pandemic) offered in-person insider views of the legislative process.
-We honor student volunteers for “Participation in Government,” civic activities that benefit the community.
 To learn more . . .

 Voter Outreach: Registration & Education & Hosting Annual State of the Town Address